-10.2 The use of space environment modification techniques for peaceful purposes should be supported by relevant precautionary safety [criteria and safety control applications][measures].
-The selection of safety-critical parameters characterizing the state of the natural space environment and the setting of acceptable thresholds for their values in case of the use of space environment modification techniques for peaceful purposes should be based on the appropriate assessment of their possible effects on the space environment due to the use of such techniques, inter alia, in comparison with variations of the selected parameters due to natural processes.
-The understanding should be that the use of modification techniques should not result in effects on the space objects that would be more severe than those due to natural phenomena.
+10.2 The use of space environment modification techniques for peaceful purposes should be supported by relevant precautionary safety measures.
+The selection of safety-critical parameters characterizing the state of the natural space environment and the setting of acceptable thresholds for their variations in their values should be based on the appropriate assessment of the possible effects on the space environment of using such techniques, inter alia, in comparison with variations in the selected parameters due to natural processes.
+The understanding should be that the use of environmental modification techniques should not result in effects on the space objects that would be more severe than those due to natural phenomena.